abdulbaseer657/abdulbaseer657/README.md

 - 👋 Hi, I’m @abdulbaseer657
 - 👀 I’m interested in building products and solving problems at scale
+- 👀 I’m looking for Entry level software jobs
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning MERN applications
-- 💞️ I’m looking to collaborate on Data based projects and intresting startup ideas
+- 💞️ I’m looking to collaborate on software projects and intresting startup ideas
 - 📫 How to reach me -> abdulbaseer657@gmail.com

 <!---